Levelized cost of storage (LCoS).

 LCoS calculate

 To calculate the levelized cost of storage, divide all the costs associated with the battery storage system by the total amount of energy the system can store and deliver over its lifetime.
 Here you consider not only the purchase and installation value, but also recurring maintenance and management expenses.
-In addition, it is wise to translate future costs and savings into their present value so that you can make a clean comparison between different storage solutions.
+In addition, it is wise to translate future costs and savings into their present value, so that you can make a clean comparison between different storage solutions, especially for projects that also deal with high-consumption connections.

-In practice, LCoS gives you a clear understanding of the true cost per kilowatt-hour you store with a battery storage system.
-This allows you to make an informed choice when investing in green batteries.
-In this way, LCoS ensures that you are not only looking at the purchase price, but also at the total long-term financial impact.
+In practice, LCoS gives you a clear insight into the actual costs per kilowatt hour that you store with a battery storage system.
+This allows you to make an informed choice when investing in green batteries, taking into account not only the purchase price but also the total long-term financial impact.

 The importance of levelized cost of storage for BESS

-For a battery energy storage system (BESS), the levelized cost of storage (LCoS) is a crucial measure.
-After all, a BESS aims to store energy safely and deploy it flexibly when needed.
-By dividing the total cost per kWh over the entire lifetime, you get a clear picture of the system's financial performance and profitability.
-That way, you can better assess whether the investment in green batteries will pay off in the long run.
+For a battery energy storage system (BESS), the levelized cost of storage (LCoS) is a crucial indicator.
+The purpose of a BESS is to store energy safely and use it flexibly when needed, for example as part of a virtual power plant.
+By dividing the total cost per kWh over the entire lifespan, you get a clear picture of the financial performance and profitability of the system.

 Factors affecting the LCoS